Chris6002/summer-research/share_notes/note.md

 find . -name .DS_Store -print0 | xargs -0 git rm -f --ignore-unmatch
 find . -name .idea -print0 | xargs -0 git rm -rf --ignore-unmatch
 find . -name __pycache__ -print0 | xargs -0 git rm -rf --ignore-unmatch

+You can do it in Pycharm -> Preferences -> Project: XYZ -> Project Structure

+Select your working folder and mark it as Sources.
+Then Pycharm recognize the working folder as a Source folder for the project and you will be able to simply add other files within that folder by using